verrazzano/docs/content/en/docs/releasenotes/_index.md

 ### v1.2.1
 Fixes:

-- Fixed upgrade issue with private registry.
+- Resolved an issue with upgrade when configured to use a private registry.
-- Fixed bug of the public image of WebLogic Monitoring Exporter being used in a private registry configuration.
+- Resolved an issue with the public image of WebLogic Monitoring Exporter being used when a private registry is configured.
-- Fixed intermittent upgrade failure while upgrading from Verrazzano v1.0.2 to v1.2.0.
+- Resolved an issue with intermittent upgrade failures while upgrading from Verrazzano v1.0.2 to v1.2.0.
-- Fixed console UI error when viewing WebLogic applications.
+- Resolved an issue with the console UI when viewing WebLogic applications.
-- Fixed console UI error when displaying an application that is targeted to a managed cluster that has not completed the registration process.
+- Resolved an issue with the console UI when displaying an application that is targeted to a managed cluster that has not completed the registration process.
-- Fixed console UI issue of not displaying the traits for an OAM application.
+- Resolved an issue with the console UI not displaying the traits for an OAM application.
-- Fixed bug of verrazzano-application-operator pod continually crashing and restarting.
+- Resolved an issue with the `verrazzano-application-operator` pod continually crashing and restarting.
-- Fixed bug of the WebLogic workload logHome value being ignored and always using /scratch/log.
+- Resolved an issue with the WebLogic workload `logHome` value being ignored and always using `/scratch/log`.
-- Fixed bug of Prometheus not scraping metrics in Verrazzano managed namespaces that do not have Istio injection enabled.
+- Resolved an issue with Prometheus not scraping metrics from Verrazzano managed namespaces that do not have Istio injection enabled.
-- The Verrazzano operators no longer have watches on resources in the kube-system namespace.
+- The Verrazzano operators no longer have watches on resources in the `kube-system` namespace.
 - Updated Keycloak image to address CVEs.

 Known Issues: